 Anyone who plays golf for any amount of time soon learns the value of making more putts.
 The short irons and wedges are called the scoring clubs, but in truth, that title should belong to the putter.
 It is nearly impossible to put together a great score without sinking some putts.
+Today we are giving you few putting tips that will help you improve your game.

 Reading The Putt